 What do you do when you want to dye your hair from the comfort of your home?
 Choose developer carefully with the right oxidant.
-When using a permanent hair dye then using developer becomes essential.
+When using a permanent hair dye then using a developer becomes essential.

 How much developer should be used in hair color dye?

-Sometimes we don’t know the amount of developer that we should be adding for a full head application or part application.
+Sometimes we don’t know the amount of developer that we should be adding for a full-head application or part application.
 It also depends on the type of developer you use, whether it is liquid-based or cream-based.

 When your dye is wet and runny in nature, then you have added more amount of developer and if you have a dry kind of dye then it is less.
 Not adding the right amount of developer can result in your hair being flat or extra light in color.

 |For no lift color and when you want to add a tint of color to the same lightness of hair color||10 vol developer|

 |Hair color lifter by 1 or 2 levels||20 vol developer|

 |Hair color lifter by 3 or 4 levels (for deeper and lighter colors)||30 vol developer|

 |High lift colors like shades of blonde||40 vol developer|

 - MANIC PANIC Flash Lightning Hair Bleach Kit